When I published “how to protect your eyes,” I promised that I’d be revealing rumors and facts about the eyes.

 Carrots have vitamin A in them, which is good for sight.

-However, eating lots of carrots is not synonymous with the correction of your eye defect and curing of your eye disease.
+However, eating lots of carrots is not synonymous with the correction of your eye defect.

 But they can help improve the sight of a severely malnourished person.